raoul2000/yii2-workflow/guide/about-workflows.md

 ```

 ### Summary

-The *SimpleWorkflowBehavior* maintains internally the *real* value of the current status.
-To actually change the status of a model
+The *SimpleWorkflowBehavior* maintains internally the *real* value of the current post status.
-you have two options :
+To actually change the status of a model you have two options :

-- assign a value to the 'status' attribute and save (or update) it
+- assign a value to the `status` attribute and save (or update) it : the value assigned to the `status` attribute
+is considered as the end status of pending transition that will be commited when the `status` attribute is saved
-- call  *sendToStatus()* with the end status as argument
+- call  *sendToStatus('endStatus')* with the end status as argument : the transition between the *real* status and the one passed as argument
+is commited by the *sendToStatus* method.

 ## Getting the Status

-If status assignement can be done by assigning a value to the *status* attribute, getting the status value of a model should not involve
+If status assignement can be done by assigning a value to the `status` attribute, getting the status value of a model should not involve
 accessing this attribute directly but use the method *getWorkflowStatus()* instead.
 However in certain circumstances, reading the
 status attribute value is acceptable but then it is your responsability to ensure that both values are synchronized.